chaeminlee57/chaeminlee57/README.md

 <img src="Renoir-cropped.jpg" alt="Impressionist Picture">
-Life needs beauty.
-And we can collectively contribute to that beauty with 1s and 0s.
+<p align="center">Life needs beauty.
+And we can collectively contribute to that beauty with 1s and 0s.</p>